odoo/documentation/content/applications/finance/fiscal_localizations/philippines.rst

 .. image:: philippines/philippines-module.png
    :align: center
-   :alt: Philippines fiscal localisation module
+   :alt: Philippines fiscal localisation module.

 .. note::
    - When creating a new database and `Philippines` is selected as a country, the fiscal localization module :guilabel:`Philippines - Accounting` is automatically installed.